Bharat-Yadav-11/Cursor-Animation/README.md

 - This code snippet can be integrated into various web projects to add a cursor animation effect without the need for external libraries or complex JavaScript.

 Feel free to adapt and expand upon this code to suit your specific design and interactivity requirements.

+## License

+The cuanimation web page is provided under the [MIT License](LICENSE).
+You are free to use and modify the code for your purposes.
+Please review the full license text for more details.